drowe67/freedv-gui/README.txt

  Building and installing on Linux
 ==================================

+To build codec2, the build-essential and cmake packages will be required.
+If they are not already installed, you can install them by typing

+  $ sudo apt-get install build-essential cmake

 Quickstart 1
 -----------

 Builds static versions of wxWidgets, portaudio, codec2-dev, which are commonly missing on many Linux systems, or of the wrong (older) version.

-1/ Assuming the fdmdv2-dev source is checked out into ~/fdmdv2-dev:
+1/ Assuming the freedv-dev source is checked out into ~/freedv-dev:

-  $ sudo apt-get install libgtk2.0-dev libhamlib-dev libsamplerate-dev libasound2-dev libao-dev libgsm1-dev
+  $ sudo apt-get install libgtk2.0-dev libhamlib-dev libsamplerate-dev libasound2-dev libao-dev libgsm1-dev libsndfile-dev
-  $ cd fdmdv2-dev
+  $ cd freedv-dev
   $ mkdir build_linux
   $ cd build_linux
-  $ cmake -DBOOTSTRAP_WXWIDGETS=TRUE ~/fdmdv2-dev
+  $ cmake -DBOOTSTRAP_WXWIDGETS=TRUE ~/freedv-dev ../
   $ make

 2/ Then you can configure FreeDV using your local codec-dev, something like: